-This is the second post in a series of tips for SaaS sales executives.
-The first post addressed the challenge of designing an effective SaaS sales organization.
-This post is concerned with creating and managing an effective, efficient sales process.
-The last two posts will provide tips for accelerating revenue growth and scaling the sales operation profitably in a high growth environment.
+This is the third post in a series of tips for SaaS sales executives.
+The first two posts focused on designing an effective SaaS sales organization and sales process efficiency, respectively.
+This post is concerned with accelerating revenue growth.
+The final post will discuss scaling the sales operation profitably in a high growth environment.
+Enjoy!

-SaaS Sales Tip #5 – Measure, Measure, Measure
+SaaS Sales Tip #7 – Lever-up through Marketing

 In SaaS, particularly in a SaaS startup, it is very difficult and expensive to drive revenue by sales reps working alone.
 Outbound calling and offline meetings explode acquisition costs by applying too much sales investment where there is too little prospect commitment (see SaaS Sales Tip #6).
 The price point and complexity of the typical SaaS deal imply an extremely tight integration between sales and marketing.
 As a SaaS sales executive, you should never go it alone.

 Marketing activities provide leverage to your sales investment, because they move customers through the purchase process many at a time, whereas sales moves them though one at a time.
 You should work closely with the marketing organziation to provide the feedback and direction necessary to create programs and content that bring in high quality leads, automatically nurture less committed prospects and accelerate active opportunities through to close.

 SaaS Sales Tip #8 – Simplify, Standardize and Automate